 Project Description

-This project seeks to advance simulations in two complex flow regimes; aerodynamic flow control and multiphase flow.
-Both simulations will exploit anisotropic adaptive unstructured grids to match mesh length scales precisely to solution requirements which, together with a solver that has already scaled to > 3 Million (M) processes, will allow a dramatic advance in computational modeling and associated scientific and engineering insight.
+This project seeks to advance simulations in two complex flow regimes: aerodynamic flow control and multiphase flow.
+Both simulations will exploit anisotropic adaptive unstructured grids to match mesh length scales precisely to solution requirements which, together with a solver that has already scaled to more than 3 Million (M) processes, will allow a dramatic advance in computational modeling and associated scientific and engineering insight.

-The aerodynamic flow control task builds upon previous ESP and INCITE efforts where computational models of a vertical tail and rudder assembly with 12 synthetic jets were validated against experiments (predicting same 20% increase in side force AND same phase averaged jet structures) at a Reynolds number of 3.5e5.
+The aerodynamic flow control task builds upon previous ESP and INCITE efforts where computational models of a vertical tail and rudder assembly with 12 synthetic jets were validated against experiments (predicting the same 20 percent increase in side force and same phase averaged jet structures) at a Reynolds number of 3.5e5.
 This Reynolds number is 53 times smaller than flight conditions.
 Herein, we propose to use Aurora to perform a series of simulations up to full flight conditions.
 This battery of simulations will be the first ever flight Reynolds number Detached Eddy Simulation of a full scale aerodynamic component, a vertical tail-rudder assembly.
 The vertical tail is sized to handle an engine-out condition which requires it to be much larger than what is needed for all other conditions in the flight envelope.
 The economic impact is directly related to the size of the stabilizer since it is a significant contributor to drag in cruise where much of the fuel is expended.
-If flow control can achieve the same side force with a 25% smaller vertical tail, the jet fuel usage could be reduced by 0.5% which would result in $0.3B per year savings at current prices.
+If flow control can achieve the same side force with a 25 percent smaller vertical tail, the jet fuel usage could be reduced by 0.5 percent which would result in 300 million dollars per year savings at current prices.

 Project Type